Venetian bombardments of the Beylik of Tunis

-The Venetian bombardments of the Beylik of Tunis were a series of naval bombardments of the capital and various port cities of the Beylik of Tunis by the Venetian navy in retaliation for the support Bey Hammuda ibn Ali gave to Barbary pirates who harrassed Venetian-flagged shipping.
+The Venetian bombardments of the Beylik of Tunis were a series of naval bombardments of the capital and various port cities of the Beylik of Tunis by the Venetian navy in retaliation for the support Bey Hammuda ibn Ali gave to Barbary pirates who harassed Venetian-flagged shipping.
 The campaign lasted from 1784 to 1786, with the Venetian navy under Angelo Emo bombarding the harbour towns of Tunisia.
 The conflict dragged on until 1792, but no major naval actions were undertaken after the winter of 1786/87.

 Background

 War broke out between the Beylik of Tunis and the Republic of Venice after a Venetian-flagged merchant ship laden with goods from the Barbary coast was burned by the authorities in Malta due to it being infected with the plague.
 The Bey of Tunis demanded compensation, but received none, and his demands for an increased annual payment went unheeded.
 As a result, he declared war on Venice.
 A Venetian squadron under the Patron delle Navi Andrea Querini was already on station to monitor the Tunisian fleet, but it was evidently not enough.
 In response, the Venetians appointed the distinguished admiral Angelo Emo as Capitano Straordinario delle Navi, and tasked him with conducting the war against the Bey.